 Under new management, there is a completely new outlook of understanding and focus that has been missing in Amman; a home away from home for the most important tourist visiting Jordan- the backpacker.
 This is the place where you can hang your hat, put your feet up and exchange stories with other travelers you will meet while you sip Arabic tea and coffee.

-The Mansour Hostel is on the side lane before the main branch of Arab Bank on King Faisel Street.
+The Mansour Property is on the side lane before the main branch of Arab Bank on King Faisel Street.

 At the Mansour Hostel, our guests have a choice of 14 rooms.
 Theres a wide range of options: from triples with a private bath to dormitory rooms and 4 beds with sharing bathroom.
 For those who prefer to sleep outdoors in the fresh air, the roof is also available.